Donald Greene

 Donald Johnson Greene (November 21, 1914 – May 13, 1997) was a literary critic, English professor, and scholar of British literature, particularly the eighteenth-century period.
 Known especially for his work on Samuel Johnson, he also wrote on later authors such as Jane Austen, Evelyn Waugh, Graham Greene, and Donald Davie.

 Early life

 Greene was born in Moose Jaw, Saskatchewan, Canada.
 He began teaching in rural elementary schools and was a non-degreed teacher in Saskatchewan and Alberta.
 World War II interrupted his academic pursuits; from 1941 to 1945 Greene was a lieutenant and captain in the Royal Canadian Artillery.
-Following the war he received a graduate fellowship from the Imperial Order of the Daughters of the Empire, and he received his M.A. in 1948 at the University College, London.
+Following the war he received a graduate fellowship from the Imperial Order Daughters of the Empire, and he received his M.A. in 1948 at the University College, London.
 He twice received a Guggenheim Fellowship, in 1957 and 1979.